kubernetes/kops/docs/examples/kops-tests-private-net-bastion-host.md

 # USING KOPS WITH PRIVATE NETWORKING AND A BASTION HOST IN A HIGLY-AVAILABLE SETUP

-## WHAT WE WANT TO ACOMPLISH HERE?
+## WHAT WE WANT TO ACCOMPLISH HERE?

 The exercise described in this document will focus on the following goals: